egtome/class-booking-api/README.md

 1. gino@test.com

-User password provided in zipped folder in the email I sent
+User password provided in zipped folder in the email I sent (in env file)

 In order to test in Postman, please consume the request "Login User", with the credentials I provided, this will return a token, since every time we book a class or delete a class booking, we should do that on behalf of a user.
 Just for testing purposes I'm allowing the same user to book the same class more than once.